Supporting Custom Lexical Nodes in Codox

 - Mutable Properties:

-object.
-This enables Codox to recognize and synchronize these fields alongside core collaborative properties liketext
+Specify all custom mutable properties (for example,colorandbackgroundColor) in a_ext_propsobject.
+This enables Codox to recognize and synchronize these fields alongside core collaborative properties liketext. - Immutable Metadata:

-Place all custom immutable properties in acodox_metadata
+Place all custom immutable properties in acodox_metadataobject.

-.
+Important: You must always include the extended node’stype(such astype: "warning-text") incodox_metadata.
 This is essential—Codox uses the type to fully identify the node and to preserve extended node types during deserialization and backward conversion.

 - Mutable Properties: